ultimatepp/ultimatepp/README.md

 # Extensibility

 The functionality of the U++ framework can be easily extended by third-party packages.
 We introduced the concept of a global registry of repositories that can be downloaded and directly used in the project.
-To learn more about this technology, please visit [this](https://github.com/ultimatepp/UppHub) dedicated repository.
+To learn more about this technology, please visit [UppHub](https://github.com/ultimatepp/UppHub) repository.

 UppHub conceptually is very similar to the package manager concept known from other technologies, and in big generalization, it can be called like that.